In this guide we provide a summary of the issues and procedures involved in patenting inventions around the world.

 The cost of filing national patent applications varies from country to country, and depends on whether or not the patent specification needs to be translated into the local language.
 For example, in order to file a Japanese national patent application, the complete specification must be translated into Japanese, and for a Chinese patent application, a Chinese translation is required, and so on.
 Of course, for English-speaking countries, such as USA, Canada, Australia, New Zealand, etc, there is no need to translate the specification.
-For an average case, the cost of filing a national patent application in English-speaking countries will be £2000 to £3000 plus VAT including official fees and foreign attorney charges.
-The cost for a non-English speaking national application will typically be £3000 to £6000 plus VAT including translation charges.

 When do national patent applications need to be filed?

 Fortunately, most countries belong to the Paris Convention.
 This enables a national patent application that is filed in one country (e.g. at the Japanese Patent Office) to claim “priority” from an initial priority patent application for the same invention that has been filed in another country (e.g. at the UK Intellectual Property Office), provided that the foreign application is filed within 12 months of the UK priority application.